 And “India in Details” is only about that.
 When I first arrived here, I did not know almost anything about India, so mostly I had no prejudices but whatever I had heard about India in my country’s media was not so great.
-I had only seen poverty videos, colorful pictures and rapes.
+I had only seen poverty videos, colorful pictures and news related to rapes.
 For instance, in my country there was no mention at all about the ISRO mission to Mars or the country’s emergence in IT but there was always a mention of rapes.
 Even in other western countries, media coverage was given more to the rapes in India than ISRO accomplishments.
 It was only when I came to India and experienced it myself, I changed my perspective.
 I know that India has lots of problems left but what is more important is that its people are trying to eliminate the problems and the changes are there to see.
 India should not and will not be a two –three decades growth story like others because they are the only democracy of this size and in democracy you involve the people in every step.
 India will have a long and steady growth cycle.
-India is still recovering from the invasions of the outsiders and it is visible in many of its existing problems.
+India is still recovering from the invasions by outsiders and it is visible in many of its existing problems.
 And we must remember that India is taking care of nearly one fifth of the entire humanity and there will always be something that can still be improved when you have such a vast scale.
 India is the only democracy of such a big size unlike China and media has a lot of freedom here and that is why we will still be hearing a lot of negatives about India even when it reaches the level of China in development.
 However, as I have understood, India is not looking at any country as its role model.
 At “India in details”, my role will be to continue giving unbiased information about India to the world from my perspective.